Pinched Nerve & Herniated Disc from Car Accident

 The back trauma sustained in a car accident will often cause a herniated disc injury.
 Symptoms of these types of back injuries may not show up for days, and the MRI needed to detect them is not commonly ordered by emergency room physicians.
 Our law firm has dealt with many cases involving car accident victims with slipped or herniated discs.
 We can assist you in seeking compensation for your blown disc from the negligent driver who caused your car accident.

 Pinched Nerve From a Car Accident

-Car accidents and truck accidents can lead to a herniated disc or other disc injury, as well as nerve damage.
+Car accidents and truck accidents can lead to a herniated disc or another disc injury, as well as nerve damage.
 The disc injury and nerve injury can be related, such as when a slipped or herniated disc causes a pinched nerve, nerve impingement, radiculopathy, or chronic pain.

-In most instances you will feel when the disc ruptures as a popping sensation in your spinal column or neck.
-For some the pain will be immediate and sharp, while for others the pain may not present itself for days.
+In most instances, you will feel when the disc ruptures as a popping sensation in your spinal column or neck.
+For some, the pain will be immediate and sharp, while for others the pain may not present itself for days.
 If you think you have popped a disc in a car accident, insist on a spinal MRI.
 This is the best diagnostic tool for the condition.
 If you leave the hospital without the diagnosis and return a few days later with back pain, the defense attorney for the negligent driver may try arguing that you injured your disc in another way, not in the car accident.

 Bulging and Herniated Discs